 Arsen Murka, the head of the Albanian crime family in the United States, was furious as the video conference screen clearly showed his gritting teeth and furrowed brow.

 “How the fuck did this happen, Imer?
-We invested ten million dollars in this facility, placed it in a run-down part of town, invested in state-of-the-art security, and vetted every employee.
+We invested ten million dollars in this facility, placed it in a run-down part of town, installed state-of-the-art security, and vetted every employee.
 How did the fucking cops find out about it?”

 Imer swallowed hard.
-Ordinarily cold and distant and sure of his position as leader of the Chicago mob, he felt his pulse racing.
+Ordinarily cold and distant and sure of his position as leader of the Chicago family, he felt his pulse racing.
 One wrong word with the big boss, and he’s a dead man.

-“Our contacts in the Chicago police department say that this Angel person tipped off the location to Office Mac Merrick of the Chicago/FBI Joint Task Force.
-We can’t penetrate the new FBI satellite phones.
-The advantages Dr. Morton has provided us seem to be slipping away,” Imer said.
+“We don’t know how the Chicago Police found out about the facility.
+We can’t penetrate the new FBI satellite phones, so some of the advantages Dr. Morton has provided us seem to be slipping away.”

 “So, you’re saying we’re fucked.
 Our source of supply for our drug business is gone.
 Our distribution network will run dry in a few days, and all the other competitors will move in.
 You’ve served us a hyena steamer, Imer, and none of us like eating it.”